expend20/eva-llvm-walkthrough/README.md

 * `EVA_DEBUG` - enables debug output input processing.
 * `EVA_COUT` - prints output to the console in addition to .ll file.

+## TODO

+[ ] Class fields serialization error.
+[ ] Tests should be done through one executable which read from stdin.

 ## Environment setup

 This section is my environment setup for Windows.